-- Tighten the miter lock handle securely. - Loosen the bevel lock knob and move the saw arm to the left to the desired bevel angle. - Bevel angles can be set from -2° to 47°. - Once the saw arm has been set at the desired angle, securely tighten the bevel lock knob. - Place the workpiece flat on the miter table with one edge securely against the fence.
+- Loosen the bevel lock knob and move the saw arm to the left to the desired bevel angle. - Bevel angles can be set from 0° to 45°. - Align the indicator point for the desired angle. - Once the saw arm has been set at the desired angle, securely tighten the bevel lock knob. - Place the workpiece flat on the miter table with one edge securely against the fence.
 If the board is warped, place the convex side against the fence.
 If the concave edge of a board is placed against the fence, the board could collapse on the blade at the end of the cut, jamming the blade.
-See Figures 34 - 35. - When cutting long pieces of lumber or molding, support the opposite end of the stock with a roller stand or with a work surface level with the saw table.
-See Figure 32. - Align the cutting line on the workpiece with the edge of saw blade. - Grasp the stock firmly with one hand and secure it against the fence.
-Use the optional work clamp or a C-clamp to secure the workpiece when possible.
-See Figure 30. - Before turning on the saw, perform a dry run of the cutting operation just to make sure that no problems will occur when the cut is made. - Grasp the saw handle firmly.
-Depress the switch lock with thumb then squeeze the switch trigger.
-Allow several seconds for the blade to reach maximum speed.
+See Figures 33 - 34. - When cutting long pieces of lumber or molding, support the opposite end of the stock with a roller stand or with a work surface level with the miter table.
+See Figure 31. - Align the cutting line on the workpiece with the edge of saw blade.